flutter/website/src/development/ui/advanced/shaders.md

 #### Uniforms

-A fragment program is configured by defining uniform values in the shader source and then setting these values per fragment shader instance.
+Configure a fragment program by defining `uniform` values in the GLSL shader source and then setting these values in Dart for each fragment shader instance.

 Uniforms are set using [FragmentShader.setFloat] or [FragmentShader.setImageSampler], depending on the type of uniform.
 Float values includes floats and vec2, vec3, and vec4.
 Sampler values are only `sampler2D`.

-The correct index for each uniform is determined by the order of the uniforms as defined in the fragment program.
-For data types that are composed of multiple floats such as a vec4, more than one call to [FragmentShader.setFloat] is required.
+The correct index for each `uniform` value is determined by the order that the uniform values are defined in the fragment program.
+For data types composed of multiple floats, such as a `vec4`, you must call [`FragmentShader.setFloat`][] once for each value.

 For example, given the following uniforms in a fragment program: